vapoursynth/vapoursynth/doc/pythonreference.rst

       The number of planes the format has.

+   .. py:method:: replace(core=None, **kwargs)

+      Returns a new format with the given modifications.

+      The only supported attributes that can be replaced are `color_family`, `sample_type`, `bits_per_sample`, `subsampling_w`, `subsampling_h`.

+      The optional `core`-parameter defines on which core the new format should be registered.
+This is usually not needed and defaults to the core of the current environment.

 .. py:class:: Plugin

    Plugin is a class that represents a loaded plugin and its namespace.